ogochukwu-ezeogu/Heart-Disease-Risk-2026/README.md

 ## Tools
 - Google Sheets - Data Preview
 - RStudio - Data Cleaning, Statistical and Epidemiological Analysis
-- Tableau - Data Visualization
+- Tableau & ggplot - Data Visualization

 ## Analytical Process
 Data Cleaning & Wrangling --> Data Formatting --> Data Review & De-duplication --> Descriptive Analysis --> Exploratory Analysis --> Epidemiological Analysis.

-The dataset was accessed via Kaggle and uploaded to Google Sheets for a first preview before ensuring consistency of records.
+The dataset was accessed via Kaggle and uploaded to Google Sheets for a first preview before ensuring record consistency.
 All of these were done before uploading the dataset to RStudio.

 R Packages Used during the analysis: library(tidyverse)